 Over the years, the photographs have evolved to reflect the state of the church – an institution reckoning with forgiveness and confession.
 I think of these pictures as suggesting both the desire and disillusionment of faith.

 Beyond the Dip of Bell—

 from poem 378

-I made these images looking through the fence and foliage surrounding a cloistered convent.
-I frequently walked the convent perimeter with my large format camera, climbing through fields and overgrown forests, struggling to see what was in front of my lens.
-The pictures focus on what blocked my vision, not the convent itself.
-I wanted to see the barrier separating me from a world that was visible but inaccessible.
+I made these images looking at the fence and foliage surrounding a cloistered convent.
+As I walked around the convent perimeter with my large format camera I focused on what blocked my vision.
+I am interested in studying the obstruction more than what is on the other side.
 This work hopefully evokes the difficulty of seeing -- the experience of grappling with a subject not easily revealed.

 Throughout the project I was in conversation with the nuns and sent them images that I made.
 The title of this work comes from a passage by Simone Weil: “This world is the closed door.
 It is a barrier.
 And at the same time it is the way through.
 Two prisoners whose cells adjoin communicate with each other by knocking on the wall.
 The wall is the thing which separates them but it is also their means of communication.
 It is the same with us and God.
 Every separation is a link.”